How to use the NETWORKDAYS.INTL function

 Regular formula in cell D2:

-The text string "1000000" allows you to specify which days are weekdays and which are weekends.
-There are seven characters and they can be 1 or 0 (zero), 1 indicates it is to be counted and 0 not to be counted.
+The text string "0111111" allows you to specify which days are weekdays and which are weekends.
+There are seven characters and they can be 1 or 0 (zero), 1 indicates it is a weekend and not being counted, 0 (zero) is a weekday.

 However, in this case, I am using the string to exclude specific days, I am not using it to define which days are weekends.